 What it is

 Reciprocity is the unwritten agreement that favors come back around.
-You water my plants, I sign for your package, and neither of us keeps score, but both of us remember.
-Every functioning community runs on thousands of these small open loops.
-The debts are tiny on purpose: small enough that nobody feels burdened, real enough that the relationship now has a history.
+You water my plants, I sign for your package, and neither of us keeps a ledger, but both of us remember.
+Every functioning community runs on thousands of these small open loops at once.
+The debts are tiny on purpose: small enough that nobody feels burdened, real enough that the relationship now has a little history, a track record of two people who showed up for each other when it was easy.

 Why it matters